-Projects with his own period Ensemble, the Academia Montis Regalis, embrace performances at the Innsbrucker Festwochen der Alten Musik, Musikfestspiele Potsdam Sanssouci and Wigmore Hall in London.
-Since 2009 De Marchi has held the position of Artistic Director at the Innsbruck Festival.
+Projects with his own period Ensemble, the Academia Montis Regalis, embrace performances at the Innsbrucker Festwochen der Alten Musik, Musikfestspiele Potsdam Sanssouci, Bergamo Donizetti Festival, Paris Théâtre des Champs-Elysées and London Wigmore Hall.
+From 2009 to 2023, De Marchi had held the position of Artistic Director at the Innsbruck Festival.

-Equally associated with the operas of Rossini and Handel, De Marchi has conducted La Cenerentola, L’Italiana in Algeri and Demetrio e Polibio at opera houses such as Hamburg, Dresden, Staatsoper Berlin, La Monnaie Bruxelles.
+Equally associated with the operas of Rossini and Handel, De Marchi has conducted Ermione at the Naples Teatro di San Carlo, La Cenerentola, Il Barbiere di Siviglia, L’Italiana in Algeri and Demetrio e Polibio at opera houses such as Teatro Regio Torino, Staatsoper Hamburg, Semperoper Dresden, Staatsoper Berlin, Israeli Opera Tel Aviv, La Monnaie Bruxelles.

 He has led Giulio Cesare, Alcina, Teseo, Orlando, Rinaldo at Semperoper Dresden, Opéra de Lyon, Komische Oper Berlin, Aalto Theater Essen and at the Handel Festspiele Halle.